 - Introduction to Mindfulness training course materials (1 Day Course)

 - Mindfulness for Busy People & Busy Employees training materials (2 hours)

 1. Active Listening in the Workplace

 Make a point to really listen to somebody and give them your undivided attention.
-This means not checking your emails or your phone and focus on the person.
+This means not checking your emails or your phone and focusing on the person.

-Make eye contact and maintain an open body language.
+Make eye contact and maintain open body language.

 Just focus on what they are saying and try to take it in, in a non-judgmental way.

 You can do a short version of a full-body scan at any moment.

 Just move your attention through your body, from head to toe, and focus on any sensations such as tension, warmth, tingling, or relaxation.